 How this will affect your family law matter

 If you have a current matter before the court, these proposed overhauls will have no immediate effect on you.
 If the reforms are implemented, transitional arrangements will be put in place for managing existing matters to ensure they are dealt with efficiently and with minimal disruption.
 If you wish to bring a family law matter before the courts in 2019, these structural changes may affect you.
 It is likely that more information will come to light if the implementation of these reforms are adopted by the senate.

 Conclusion of the Family Court System

 The world of Family Law in Australia is set to change.
 This broad-level overhaul aims to see reduced wait times, streamlined processes and the expertise of Judges we utilised effectively.

 These changes may affect you if you intend to bring your family law matter in 2019.
-If you have any questions as to how these structural changes may affect your current matter, of if you intend to bring a matter in the new year, please contact our family law team to discuss how these changes will affect you directly.
+If you have any questions as to how these structural changes to the Family Court System may affect your current matter, of if you intend to bring a matter in the new year, please contact our family law team to discuss how these changes will affect you directly.